edouardkombo/jquery-virtualKeyboard/README.md

         keyboard: 'azerty' //qwerty allowed
     });

+Same than before, but we allow here to switch to another input field.
+When you'll hit the "tab" button, the specified field will get the focus with keyboard.

+    $('#email').virtualKeyboard({
+        id: 'keyboard_content',
+        keyboard: 'azerty', //qwerty allowed
+        nextField: '#myField'
+    });

 Full options, we will create a draggable qwerty keyboard inside a keyboard_content div, which will appear when "email" field got focus.
 The ul list will have "keyboard_content_ul", make sure to adapt your css.